-You configure PostgreSQL using the postgresql.conf configuration file described earlier.
-Based on the size of the monitored installation and the RAM available to PostgreSQL, you may want to modify several configuration variables.
+The Metrics Engine installer creates the postgresql.conf configuration file and the security file, pg_hba.conf file.
+These two files are in the PostgreSQL data directory specified during the install.
+Based on the size of the monitored installation and the RAM available to PostgreSQL, you may want to modify two configuration variables to tune the Metrics Engine for optimal performance: shared_buffers and maintenance_work_mem.
 The following table provides some guidelines to help you tune your PostgreSQL configuration: